willysyztem/CEN4010/README.md

 - `hash()` Hashes plain text passwords using bcrypt
 - `verify()` Compares plain text passwords and hashed passwords stored in DB

-**oauth2.py**

-Open Auth class to create access tokens and verify access tokens using jwt token format

-The only thing you need to change here would be the `SECRET_KEY` to one shared by the group.

-for more info on this, read [FastAPI Security](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/)

 **main.py**

 The brains of our restful backend API here will add your API endpoints.